tconkling/streamlit_tictactoe/README.md

 ## Issues

 - `st.progress` float vs int is confusing
+    - It should clamp its arguments (and maybe warn)
 - Very surprised by `st.cache` dehydration time for my game simulations!
 - Auto-rerunning failed _constantly_ with weird, un-reproducible errors.
     - I continue to want multiprocessing while in "data exploration" mode
 - Tensorflow: so many frigging errors!
+- s4t: requirements.txt changes not picked up; wish restart happened automatically
+- `st.empty` seems to take a while to be applied...?